NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Projects/NetworkOutput/README.md

 ## Progress and Next Steps
+* Need to be able to use region references as a more explict way of indexing tables.

+* Critical: we need to be able to preallocate memory blocks and write in chunks (and to take advantage of MPI).

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->